memogarcia/memogarcia.github.io/content/posts/understanding-computer-networks-by-analogy.md

     192.168.6.9

-This room number is unique to your building but the next building can have a room 69 in its building as well.
+This room number is unique to your building but the next building can have a room 69 in its building as well (I will cover this in a later post about private vs public IPs).

 ## Computers or "The rooms"